microse-rpc/microse-py/api.md

 inherits all `ChannelOptions`, and with the following keys:

-- `serverId: str` By default, the `serverId` is automatically set according to the `dsn` of the server, and updated after finishing the connect.
+- `serverId: str` By default, the `serverId` is automatically set according to the `dsn` of the server, and updated after established the connect.
 However, if an ID is set when serving the RPC server, it would be better to set `serverId` to that ID as well.
 - `timeout: int` Used to force a timeout error when an RPC request fires and